SuperFLEB/blender_tell_me_why/README.md

 ## Features

-* Add descriptive reminders to nodes and inputs
+* Add descriptive annotations to node socket values
 * Use formulas to calculate values
-* Save information with the Blender file
+* Formulas and annotations are saved with the Blender file
+* File-wide variables for use in formulas and values

 ### Future Features, Coming Soon

-* Reusable formulas and values
+* Import/export formulas and values to files or to a personal library

 ## To install